 If it is less than 1 and the software is being actively developed, I recommend looking for more stable alternatives.
 It doesn’t mean that you can’t use this framework.
 However, there’s a high chance that developers may decide to introduce some breaking changes, and you’ll have additional expenses to keep your software updated.

 Besides their innovative business models, these companies invest heavily in the technology that powers their products.
 Here are a few examples of tech stacks of famous brands for your inspiration.

-Pinterest began as a small startup and has grown to a company that has over 450 million monthly active users.
+Pinterest began as a small startup and has grown to a company with over 450 million monthly active users.

 Technology Stack and Product Development at CXDojo

-At CXDojo we choose tech stacks for projects based on the unique requirements and needs of the business.
+At CXDojo, we choose tech stacks for projects based on the unique requirements and needs of the business.
 Therefore, each project has a different tech stack.
-For example, for our client, a Ukrainian online store for selling merchandise for kids and parents, we are currently building a new tech stack.
+For example, we are currently building a new tech stack for our client, a Ukrainian online store, selling kids' and parents' merchandise.
 We’ve started by identifying five eCommerce frameworks: Magento, OpenCart, Bitrix24, Shopware, and Shopify.

-We created a comparison table (according to the criteria that are described above) and filtered those that are most suitable for our project.
+We created a comparison table (according to the criteria described above) and filtered those most suitable for our project.
 We shortlisted three frameworks: Magento, Bitrix24, and Shopify.
-Further, we compared these three platforms based on the requirements of the client’s future MVP.
+Further, we compared these three platforms based on the requirements of the client's future MVP.

 Shopify and Magento have the largest communities, while Bitrix24 has a more closed environment.